derhuerst/hafas-monitor-departures/readme.md

 **Pass in a HAFAS client, fetch all departures at any set of stations.** (You may get blacklisted.)

+If you want to monitor trips/departures in an area, use [`hafas-monitor-trips`](https://github.com/derhuerst/hafas-monitor-trips).
+It polls HAFAS more efficiently.

 [![npm version](https://img.shields.io/npm/v/hafas-monitor-departures.svg)](https://www.npmjs.com/package/hafas-monitor-departures)
 [![build status](https://img.shields.io/travis/derhuerst/hafas-monitor-departures.svg)](https://travis-ci.org/derhuerst/hafas-monitor-departures)
 ![ISC-licensed](https://img.shields.io/github/license/derhuerst/hafas-monitor-departures.svg)